top of page

 Many religions promote, love, kindness and compassion.

-Many atheist also embody and live the same values as well.
+Many atheist also embody and live for the same values as well.

-Good and bad people exist on both sides.
+Good and bad people exist everywhere from both sides.

 DIfferences in our beliefs didnt break us apart because we shared the same langguage of love and compassion.